Adam Sifre’s “Poppa’s Parrot” (NMW 2017)

 He will receive $1,000 and publication both online and in print.

-“Sifre’s story, “Poppa’s Parrot,” is the story of a bird who traded flight for knowledge, freedom for the chance to hear stories spun by a certain Old Man on a typewriter in Cuba, and how those stories began to change the bird.” –NMW
+“Sifre’s story, ‘Poppa’s Parrot,’ is the story of a bird who traded flight for knowledge, his freedom for the privilege of hearing a certain Old Man spin stories on a typewriter in Cuba, and how those stories began to transform the one who listened.” –NMW

 Poppa’s Parrot